nicoloval/NEMtropy/docs/source/index.rst

 explore Maximum-Entropy modeling on networks, checkout `Maximum Entropy Hub <https://meh.imtlucca.it/>`__.

-The models implemented in NEMtropy are presented in a forthcoming `paper <https://arxiv.org/abs/2101.12625>`__ on arXiv.
+The models implemented in NEMtropy are presented in a `paper <https://doi.org/10.1038/s41598-021-93830-4>`__ on Scientific Reports.
 If you use the module for your scientific research, please consider citing us:

 ::